-PIL in Delhi HC seeks removal of graves of Afzal Guru, Maqbool Bhatt from Tihar jail premises
+PIL in Delhi HC seeks removal of graves of Afzal Guru, Maqbool Bhatt from Tihar Jail premises

 The plea said both Bhatt and Guru, acting under the influence of “extremist Jihadi ideology”, orchestrated and executed acts of terrorism that gravely threatened the sovereignty, territorial integrity and security of India.

 While Bhatt was hanged in 1984, Guru was executed in February 2013.
-PTI SKV SKV KVK KVK
+PTI SKV SKV AMK AMK